Harassment & Discrimination | HTW Law - Employment Lawyer

 Sexual harassment is not limited to person-to-person contacts, but also includes cyber harassment.
 Email, blogs, Facebook, cell phone text messaging, Whatsapp, etc. are all possible domains for sexual harassment.
 Both the Human Rights Code and the Occupational Health and Safety Act prohibits any form of sexual harassment.
 An Employer has a responsibility and an affirmative duty to maintain a harassment-free healthy working environment not only in the physical premise and the work space but also in the cyber space controlled by the Employer.

-If you are a victim of sexual harassment, HTW Law can help.
-Call us now at 647-849-6582 or send us a message if you have some legal questions / inquiries or want to schedule an appointment with HTW Law.
+If you are a victim of sexual harassment or sexual discrimination, HTW Law can help.
+Call us now at 647-849-6582 or Contact Us if you have some legal questions / inquiries or want to schedule an appointment with HTW Law and talk to a discrimination lawyer.